 Applicability and Penalties: The entire City organization conducts its business in compliance with the Brown Act.
-The intent of the Act is to ensure that deliberation and actions of local public agencies are conducted in open and public meetings.
+The intent of the Brown Act is to ensure that deliberation and actions of local public agencies are conducted in open and public meetings.

-- A. Applicability: The Act applies to Council and all commissions, boards and Council appointed subcommittees (except if comprised entirely of two Councilmembers for a limited purpose and duration) and task forces that advise Council.
-Staff cannot promote actions that would violate the Act. - B. Meetings: All meetings shall be open and public.
-A City Council meeting takes place whenever a quorum (3 or more members) is present and information about the business of the body is received; discussions qualify as a meeting.
-Social functions (e.g., receptions, dinners) do not fall under the Act unless City business is discussed. - Serial meetings, which take place when any member of Council or City staff contact more than two Councilmembers for the purpose of deliberating or acting upon an item pending before the City Council, are prohibited.
-This restriction does not apply to the public or media who may contact Councilmembers.
-Correspondence that merely takes a position on an issue is acceptable.
-Note that the Brown Act applies to City Councilmembers immediately after their election and prior to their swearing-in ceremony. - C. Agendas: Agendas must be posted in a location freely accessible to the public at least 72 hours in advance of a regular meeting and at least 24 hours before a special meeting, and must meet various requirements, such as including a brief general description of each item to be discussed or acted upon by City Council. - D. Actions: No action can be taken on any item not appearing on the posted agenda.
+- A. Applicability: The Brown Act applies to Council and all commissions, boards and Council appointed subcommittees (except if comprised entirely of less than a quorum of Councilmembers for a limited purpose and duration) that advise Council.
+Staff cannot promote actions that would violate the Brown Act. - B. Meetings: All meetings shall be open and public.
+A City Council meeting takes place whenever a quorum (four or more members) is present and information about City business is received; discussions qualify as a meeting.
+Social functions (e.g., receptions, dinners) do not fall under the Brown Act unless City business is discussed.

-- Exceptions: 1) An emergency situation exists (determined by a majority of the Council).
+Serial meetings, which take place when any member of Council or City staff contact more than three Councilmembers for the purpose of deliberating or acting upon an item pending before the City Council, are prohibited.
+This restriction does not apply to individual contacts where the comments or position of Councilmembers are not communicated to a majority of Councilmembers.
+Note that the Brown Act applies to City Councilmembers immediately after their election and prior to their swearing-in ceremony.

+- C. Agendas: Agendas must be posted in a location freely accessible to the public as well as the City's website, and must meet various requirements, such as including a brief general description of each item to be discussed or acted upon by City Council.
+The time periods set forth in the City's Sunshine Ordinance and described previously for posting agendas exceed the minimum requirements of the Brown Act.
+The City Council shall adhere to the broader requirements of the Sunshine Ordinance. - D. Actions: No action can be taken on any item not appearing on the posted agenda. - Exceptions: 1) An emergency situation exists (determined by a majority of the Council).
 2) The need to take action arose subsequent to the agenda being posted and there is a need for immediate action (determined by two-thirds vote of the Council; or if less than two-thirds are present, by unanimous vote).
 3) The item was continued to another meeting that was scheduled and posted within 5 days of the original agenda. - E. Public Input: The Brown Act contains provisions concerning Public Comment on matters within the City Council's jurisdiction and particular matters on the agenda, summarized elsewhere in this manual.
 These provisions will be followed by the City Council. - F. Public Disruptions: A portion or all of the public may be removed if willful disruption makes conducting the meeting "unfeasible"; the press may remain unless they participate in the disruption. - G. Correspondence: All writings distributed for discussion or consideration at a public meeting are public records. - H. Emergency Meetings: Emergency meetings may be called without notification due to the disruption or threatened disruption of public facilities.
-Only work stoppages or crippling disasters that impair the public health and/or safety qualify for emergency meetings. - I. Other Provisions: The Brown Act provides many other restrictions and requirements; this chapter is intended merely as a Council summary and overview of the Brown Act, and nothing in this Chapter supersedes the provisions of the Brown Act.
+Only work stoppages or crippling disasters that impair the public health and/or safety qualify for emergency meetings. - I. Other Provisions: The Brown Act provides many other restrictions and requirements; this Chapter is intended merely as a Council summary and overview of the Brown Act, and nothing in this Chapter supersedes the provisions of the Brown Act.
 Please check with the City Attorney and/or the City Clerk for more information.